Back

 The meta description is a summary of a webpage's content that appears below the title tag in search results.
 It plays a crucial role in attracting clicks and driving traffic to your website, so you can use it to make a strong impression.

-A well-written meta description can entice users to click through to your website by providing a compelling preview of your content.
 It also improves user experience by helping them determine if a webpage is pertinent to their query, saving them time and frustration.

 Here's how to craft meta descriptions that convert: